Visiting the ESA Science Faculty

-Faculty visits need to be scientifically justified and should usually result in a tangible outcome (such as a paper plan, observation proposal or even publication etc).
-Visitors can also request to give a seminar during their stay (although an available seminar slot is not guaranteed).
-Visits lasting more than two weeks will require a detailed work plan to justify the extended stay, as our experience shows that a good plan greatly increases the productivity of the visit.
+All proposals need to be scientifically justified and should usually result in a tangible outome (such as a paper plan, observation proposal or publication etc.) commensurate with the duration of the visit.
+Visitors can also foreseen to give a seminar talk during their stay (although an available time slot can not be guarenteed by default).
+Visits lasting more than two weeks require a detailed work plan to justify the extended stay, as our experience shows that a good plan greatly increases the productivity of the visit.

 Archival Research Visitor Programme